locationtech/geotrellis/docs/spark-etl/spark-etl-intro.md

  Option       | Description
 ------------- | -------------
-credentials   | Path to a json file (local fs / hdfs) with credentials for ingest datasets (required field) datasets      | Path to a json file (local fs / hdfs) with datasets to ingest, with optional credentials (required field)
+credentials   | Path to a json file (local fs / hdfs) with credentials for ingest datasets (required field) datasets      | Path to a json file (local fs / hdfs) with datasets to ingest, with optional credentials output        | Path to a json file (local fs / hdfs) with output backend params to ingest, with optional credentials

 #### Credentials JSON description